videlalvaro/cloudfoundry-clojure-demo/README.md

 # clojure-demo

-This project shows how you can integrate your Clojure apps with [Cloud Foundry](http://cloudfoundry.com).
+This project shows how to run your Clojure apps with [Cloud Foundry](http://cloudfoundry.com).

-Here you can find a sample Noir web app that will display the credentials for the Cloud Foundry services that you bind to it.
+Here you can find a sample [Noir](http://webnoir.org) web app that will display the credentials for the Cloud Foundry services that you bind to it.

 This project uses [claude](http://github.com/videlalvaro/claude), a library that exposes Cloud Foundry services to your Clojure apps.